Our certified staff provides a wide range of advanced radiology services,

 Nuclear Medicine Imaging

-Nuclear medicine imaging uses small amounts of naturally occurring radioactive
+Nuclear medicine imaging uses small amounts of radioactive materials, usually

-material, usually by injection but also may be swallowed or inhaled.
-A
+by injection but also may be swallowed or inhaled.
+A special camera and

 In most cases, you do not need to prepare for your Nuclear Medicine exam.

-- Thyroid scan: You should not take thyroid medications, birth control pills,
+- Thyroid scan: You should not take thyroid medications or supplements containing

 Magnetic resonance imaging (MRI)